awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.rst

      - Determine how AWS API calls contribute to your application's overall latency.
        Higher than expected latency may be caused by issues with network, firewall, or other configuration settings, or by latency that occurs as a result of SDK retries.
+   * - ServerErrorCount
+     - Number of API calls that fail due to server errors (5xx HTTP response codes) from AWS Services.
+       These are typically caused by AWS services.
+     - Determine cause of SDK retries or latency.
+       This metric will not always indicate that AWS services are at fault, as some AWS teams classify latency as an HTTP 503 response.
+   * - ThrottleCount
+     - Number of API calls that fail due to throttling by AWS services.
+     - Use this metric to assess if your application has reached throttle limits, as well as to determine the cause of retries and application latency.
+       Consider distributing calls over a window instead of batching your calls.